 I’m enjoying a semi-voluntary retirement from live performances.
-I do like performing live, but I have always thought of myself more as the “studio type”, so to say.
+I do like playing live, but I have always thought of myself more as the “studio type”, so to say.
 I know: it’s very hard to sell records nowadays and studio work isn’t as common as it used to be.
 True, very true.
 And tragic.
 Having said that, making records and crafting songs is my vocation.
 Writing them, recording them, that’s what I’m good at (The Beach Boys’ I Just Wasn’t Made For These Times plays).
 However, there comes an urge to play in front of an audience at some point.
 I do miss it.
 The last concert I played was in June.
 I don’t think I have ever taken such a long break from live gigs!
 Therefore, I’m about to get my head out of the sand.
 It’s a love and hate relationship.

 I have been using this time as a stranger in a foreign country to make some research and putting ideas together.
 Me and Julie Slick have started writing new music for the next EchoTest album (she did start sending ideas several months ago… I just wasn’t ready to work on them).
 She is currently on tour with Adrian Belew.
 We will dwell into it when she gets back home.
 Other than that, I’m helping a friend producing her brand new EP, contributing arrangements and “treatments” (that word implies so many things) to her songs.